 When I first saw the idea of using antique doorknobs as drape/curtain tie backs I knew it was something that I wanted to do.
-They are so classy!
+They are so classy and totally my style!
 So, I decided to start pricing them out.
 Holy cow!
 The styles that I love are SO EXPENSIVE…even on ebay.
 On a whim I decided to check and see if I could find anything on Etsy.
 I’m so thankful that I thought to check there.
-I came across a cute little shop called Riverhouse Designs and found these beautiful doorknobs (still in working condition).
+I came across a cute little shop called Riverhouse Designs and found these beautiful doorknobs and they were even still in working condition.

 I am in LOVE with these doorknobs.
 The price was about half of others I could find anywhere else.
 Also, they came packaged beautifully(gift-ready).
 Jen, the shop owner, has been awesome to work with!
 Anyway, enough about where I got them, because I could go on all day about how happy I was with the transaction.

 My next step, was to decide how to install them.
 Obviously, the strongest hold would be to have the shafts welded to the back plates, but the thought of damaging them to the point that they could no longer be used for their intended purpose just breaks my heart… I’m a sucker for antiques.
 Plus, I may want to use them for doorknobs one day.
 The brainstorming began and, finally, after a fair amount thinking and talking about it(for a couple months), I had a plan.

 Keep reading if you’d like to see what I did step by step.

 I had already bought the doorknobs and decided that I was going to need to buy some extra shafts (pictured below) so that I wouldn’t harm the original ones.
 I found these at George’s Salvage.
 He was also great to work with and I will definitely go back when I do my next set of these.

 I used this spray paint (I matched the color by taking my doorknob to Home Depot with me) and painted them, then flipped them and painted the backs as well.